 Assessments for table grapes from the Republic of Korea (Biosecurity Australia 2011b) and the People's Republic of China (Biosecurity Australia 2011a) found the probability of importation to be high and the probability of distribution to be low for those countries.
 Assessment for table grapes from Chile (Biosecurity Australia 2005) found the probability of importation to be low and the probability of distribution to be very low.
 Because the risk ratings for P. viticola on table grapes from these three countries differ, DAFF considers that new assessments should be made for the probabilities of importation and distribution for P. viticola with table grapes from California.
-All three previous assessments contain information applicable to California and no one assessment can be said to be more relevant in this case.
+All three previous assessments contain information applicable to California and no one assessment is necessarily more relevant to California in its entirety.

-The probability of establishment and spread of P. viticola in Australia and the consequences it may cause will be comparable for table grapes sourced from any area and imported into Australia, as these probabilities relate only to events that occur in Australia.
+The probability of establishment and spread of P. viticola in Western Australia and the consequences it may cause will be comparable for table grapes sourced from any area and imported into Western Australia, as these probabilities relate only to events that occur in Western Australia.
 The ratings given for establishment, spread and consequences in the reports for table grapes from Korea, China and Chile are also the same, unlike the ratings for importation and distribution.
 Accordingly, there is no need to reassess these components and the previous ratings will be adopted for this assessment.

 This assessment is a contemporary review of the scientific literature that builds on the evidence given in previous assessments.
-It includes sources used in those previous assessments and any new evidence which has emerged about the biology of phomopsis leaf and cane spot.
+It includes sources used in those previous assessments and any new evidence which has emerged about the biology of phomopsis cane and leaf spot.
 Consideration has also been given to data obtained from ten years of trade of Californian table grapes into other Australian states and territories.